-Aims: The Art Department vision is ‘To enrich the quality of experiences, by providing an experimental, contemporary curriculum, that stimulates, inspires, excited and challenges students, and generates future passionate and ambitious innovators and new thinkers.’
+Aims: The Art Department vision is ‘To enrich the quality of experiences, by providing an experimental, contemporary curriculum, that stimulates, inspires, excites and challenges students, and generates future passionate and ambitious innovators and new thinkers.’

 - recording, exploring and storing visual information.